m4reko/katacoda-scenarios/automatic-frontend-testing/step4.md

 element.click()
 </pre>

 And done!
 We've clicked the button.
-Try printing the `page_source` of the `driver` after the button was clicked and see that it changed.
+Try printing the `page_source` of the `driver` after the button was clicked and see that it changed accordingly.

 ## Finding elements by `xpath`
 `xpath` is another way of finding your way around a HTML-document.
 Finding elements by `xpath` relies on the tree structure of the document, compared to finding by id which relies on the component having a unique id.